the-ahuja-lab/Machine-Olf-Action/README.md

 ### Executables - executables of the application
 To directly run the application, go to Executables folder and download executable for the respective platform using the instructions provided in the "Download.md" file

-### Want to Report a Issue or Request a New Feature?
+### Want to Report an Issue or Request a New Feature?
 To report any issues click on the Issues tab on git hub and submit a new issue.
-You know how to refer a issue browse to github/ISSUE_TEMPLATE/.
+You know how to refer a issue browse to github/ISSUE_TEMPLATE/